cool-neo/machine-learning/CreditCardFraudDetection/README.md

 - Did data preprocessing using StandardScaler
 - Used different models to predict
 - Used accuracy and f1 score as evaluation metrics
-- Best accuracy and f1 score given KNN model
+- Best accuracy of 0.9995 and f1 score of 0.857 given by KNN model

 ## Data Collection